BainZ02/digital-foor-print-isint-shit-kids/README.md

 ### people who think omegle is a place to goon

 first off theses people think that ohh im on omegle no one will know who i am if i goon or thinking they will find someone to goon with but these people are mostly idiots they think you cant find them because they are behind a screen i will be posting more on this not just there location but there full name job etc.... rules will apply to this

+--

+### proving my point

+men who cant seek solace from there wifes or spouses then seek further solace from younger defensless girls or women

+pedofiles may seem like nice people but are just sheep in wolfs clothing